 I get that question very often, sometimes from film students, filmmakers or photographers, but also sometime directly from parents, a bit preoccupied about their children’s future.
-First of all, I would say one thing that Sir David Attenborough told me once: « it is a beautiful way to spend one life! ».
+First of all, I would say that « it is a beautiful way to spend one life! ».
 It may just sound fun, but it is more than this.
 I do also think that it is indeed a work/job full of meanings and useful to the society we live in.
 More pragmatically, the best advise I could give to pursue into this direction is to cultivate your originality, be excited about the world (and people) around you, and refuse to see things as you are told to.
 This may sound very general, but your vision is what is going to make you noticed.
 Another thing is to focus on one project particularly, and do everything you physically can to achieve your vision.
 I feel that we are living in a world of fake boundaries.
 If you do not know how to do something, learn it, master it, and use it.

 So many.
 I am very impressed by the courage of Werner Herzog and his very unique still of filmmaking, the way he engages himself in his films, as a whole, the man becomes almost his films.
 On photography, I love the work by William Albert Allard, the way he composes his images and how he makes something extraordinary out of almost anything.
 To me this is really what photography is about, seeing through things, saying something with the images.
 Of course, in terms of nature photography, Nat Geo photographers like Nick Nichols and Steve Winter are people for which I have high respect, not only for the nature photography work, but how they are also able to add storytelling, with as much creativity and effort when shooting human portrait as they are when shooting wildlife.
 This last point is something important to me, and often misunderstood by people or photographers.
-Wildlife Photography-Photojournalism is not about hiding forever in a hide and make great wildlife shots in a beautiful morning mist, but also and mainly to think about how you are going to visually tell that story, what are the diversity of shots you will need, whether it implies people, landscapes, actions and…beautiful misty wildlife shots.
+Wildlife Photojournalism is not only about hiding forever in a hide and make great wildlife shots in a beautiful morning mist, but also and mainly to think about how you are going to visually tell that story, what are the diversity of shots you will need, whether it implies people, landscapes, actions and…beautiful misty wildlife shots.

 If you want to know more about camera trap, consider getting my ebook on the subject.

-I found equipment interesting since they are allowing me to reach the images I need to tell the story I want, but I am not particularly excited about it.
-I much prefer an average book that any photo equipment magazine.
-That said, what I mainly used nowadays are RED and CANON Cameras, DJI Gimbals and Drone, CANON/SIGMA lenses, and COGNISYS camera traps.
+What I mainly used nowadays are RED and CANON Cameras, DJI Gimbals and Drone, CANON/SIGMA lenses, and COGNISYS camera traps.
 On the software side, I am an APPLE Final Cut Pro X user and Adobe for all the rest.
 Just remember one thing, the very best film or image, you will do it with you feelings and passion, not with your equipment.

 Both because I love so much the smell of the forest after a storm, or walking on a mountain knowing that a wolf might be looking at me, but also because this is the biggest challenge of our time.
 Our generation has the responsibility to do everything it can to reconcile people with the Natural World.
-We are not a species very rational, we take most of our decision throughout the day based on our feelings and not based on facts, and this is why I think that images and good stories can have a huge impact on people everyday’s decisions, and so I am using the little skills I have to push society towards more sustainable tomorrows.
+We are not a very rational species, we take most of our decision throughout the day based on our feelings and not on facts, and this is why I think that images and good stories can have a huge impact on people everyday’s decisions, and so I am using the little skills I have to push society towards more sustainable tomorrows.
 This is also why almost ALL of my projects have a human component, it is quite rarely 100% Natural History, whether it is conservation, science or discoveries.
 I like to show that our species is also worth of interest and I try to avoid unproductive ‘human bashing’ as much as I can.

 Unlike some people imagine, I actually spend a great amount of time within the year in an office, writing my films, envisioning what it is going to be like, and discussing with partners, broadcasters, publishers and clients before doing anything in the field.
-When I start the shoot, I usually know quite well what I am looking for, what is the sequence about and the mood I want to have in it, etc… Now it does not mean that I am not open to unplanned ideas, I actually do that a lot, since no matter how hard you prepare a project, you will always find the reality different from your first vision, but still, I usually keep it close to the intent I had initially writing the film or story.
+When I start the shoot, I usually know quite well what I am looking for, what is the sequence about and the mood I want to have in it, etc… Now it does not mean that I am not open to unplanned ideas, I actually do that a lot, since no matter how hard you prepare a project, you will always find the reality a bit different from your initial vision, but still, I usually keep it close to the intent I had initially writing the film or story.

 On a shoot, I am totally focused on the work, and I give myself 200% to get the job done, meaning this is really exhausting.
 I feel it is important to give it all because I know that once in post-prod back at the office, if I do not have the image, I simply would not have the story.